Cycling Medieval Towns in Costa Brava And The Pyrenees

 These are our recommendations for cycling medieval towns in Costa Brava – 12 historical places that are trying to preserve their heritage so we can better understand the multicultural influences within the area.

-And if we could pick a single pro tip on how to make the best of this trip, it would would be “wake up early” to beat the crowds and head to the towns and villages before you munch on Catalan hearty breakfast at some fabulous rural house.
+And if we could pick a single pro tip on how to make the best of this trip, it would would be to “wake up early” to beat the crowds and head to the towns and villages before you munch on Catalan hearty breakfast at some fabulous rural house.

 Get inspired by more travel articles: